What Is the DevSecOps Methodology?

 DevSecOps training can offer several potential advantages to an organization.
 While becoming certified is not strictly necessary for becoming a DevSecOps engineer, learning with an accredited course is one of the most efficient ways to gain the knowledge and skills required for the role.

 Following DevSecOps removes the bottleneck of traditional security controls.
 Its streamlined and continuous process can ensure that development is kept on schedule, allowing practitioners to avoid missing deadlines and respond to flaws or glitches as quickly as possible.
-Remember, delays do more than just annoy customers; if they concern significant security threats, responding too slowly can be disastrous.
+Remember, delays do more than just annoy stakeholders.
+If they concern any significant security threats, responding too slowly can be financially disastrous.

 Because security is addressed throughout the DevSecOps development process, issues can be found quickly.
 This is crucial, as if unnoticed problems are buried in subsequent code, they can require far more editing to solve down the line.